 Unfortunately, most enterprise vulnerability management programs focus only on unpatched software flaws and don't monitor their attack surface for other risk items.
-To accurately calculate breach likelihood and risk, you must factor in vulnerabilities across a broad range of attack vectors and breach methods including those described below:
+To accurately calculate breach likelihood and risk, you must factor in vulnerabilities across a broad range of attack vectors.
 Vulnerabilities are not just CVEs.
 Any breach methods that put your enterprise at risk are dangerous.

-?)
 Do You Know?